nickth3man/CSV_analyzer/docs/design.md

 - As a user, I want narrative responses that tell a story about the data
 - As a user, I want safe code execution that prevents malicious operations
 - As a user, I want the system to learn and improve from previous queries
+- As a user, I want honest reporting when data is incomplete or missing

 ## Flow Design